deepcharles/AgroTrack/README.md

 - **Delta LST Calculation**: Utilize MODIS land surface temperature data to identify irrigation events based on the temperature difference between irrigated and natural land covers.
 - **Change Point Detection**: Apply advanced algorithms from Ruptures package to determine the start and end of irrigation seasons and each individual irrigation events.
-- **Integration with Google Earth Engine**: Use the XEE (Xarray extension for GEE) to manage read the data from GEE catalog and create Xarray datacube.
+- **Integration with Google Earth Engine**: Use the XEE (Xarray extension for GEE) to manage read the data from GEE catalog and create a Xarray datacube.
 - **Scalability**: Leverage Dask and Xarray-Beam for efficient parallel processing.
 - **Evaluation Metrics**: Implement confusion matrix and evaluation metrics using sci-kit to assess timing estimation accuracy.